-If you study healthcare administration and management, it's likely that you have your eye on a medical manager role.
-Medical managers in New Jersey report an average salary of $117,780 annually (BLS, 2017).
-Demand for managers is growing quickly, with an expected 14% increase in job openings between 2014 and 2024 (O*Net, 2016).
+If you study healthcare administration and management, it’s likely that you have your eye on a medical manager role.
+Medical managers in New Jersey report an average salary of $127,380 annually.
+Demand for managers is growing quickly, with an expected 21% increase in job openings between 2018 and 2028.

 Take this chance to choose a career that may improve your future and strengthen healthcare in New Jersey.